5. Equation and models

 z position of the node

 Edge models may be specified in terms of other edge models, mathematical functions, and parameters on the device.
 In addition, edge models may reference node models defined on the ends of the edge.
-As depicted in Fig. 4.2, edge models are with respect to the two nodes on the edge, n0 and n1.
+As depicted in Edge model constructs in 2D, edge models are with respect to the two nodes on the edge, n0 and n1.

 For example, to calculate the electric field on the edges in the region, the following scheme is employed: